 Burbank School District 111 not only recognizes the influence of Burbank’s contributions to the scientific and horticultural community, they embrace him.
 As a result, our team ensured Burbank’s legacy lives on within the design of the district’s K-6 elementary school.
 Burbank’s legacy served as a gateway to discovery and inspired our team to create a project-based learning environment that engages students, inspires their entrepreneurial spirit and fills them with wonder.
 Our design helps embrace the school and community’s want to recognize how heritage can build connections while simultaneously creating a responsive and an adaptable learning environment.

-To set the facility apart and tie Burbank’s legacy within every space and element, the design team worked closely with staff, administrators and community members to create an inspiring, future-ready learning environment with strong connections to the outdoors.
-They looked at examples of learning environments that extended beyond the four walls of a traditional classroom, using shared learning spaces to foster collaboration between classes.
-These spaces connect to three outdoor classrooms, set among native gardens that create a bio-swale and visible drainage system to foster continuous learning opportunities.
-Sustainable elements are fused throughout, from spaces filled with natural light, to adding a high-performance geothermal mechanical system, which, combined, reduce operating costs and provide a productive academic environment and encourage environmental literacy.
+To tie Burbank’s legacy within every space and element in the new school, we helped create an inspiring, future-ready learning environment with strong connections to the outdoors.
+We connected indoor spaces to outdoor classrooms, which are set among native gardens that create a bio-swale and visible drainage system to foster continuous learning opportunities.
+As Burbank would have preferred, we ensured sustainable elements are fused throughout; from spaces filled with natural light, to adding a high-performance geothermal mechanical system–which combined, reduces operating costs and provides a productive academic environment – and encourages environmental literacy.

-As a final nod to the community’s passion for the history of the previous facility, salvaged stone carvings depicting historical learning methodologies are installed at the building entry alongside a graphic timeline of Luther Burbank’s botany legacy.
-Each panel represents an educational theme for each grade, and ties the history of the school into its new environment.
+As a final nod to the community’s passion for the history of Luther Burbank and the previous school, we salvaged stone carvings depicting historical learning methodologies that are now installed at the building entry alongside a graphic timeline of Burbank’s botany legacy.
+Each panel represents an educational theme for each grade and ties the history of the school into its new environment.